 As usual I took my main inspiration from the W3C website and lookig at my CSS for responsive design I must have copied a whole chunk of code from there not really knowing what I was doing.
 The Clearfix is a prize example of this as born out by the .row class that clears the floats for the layout.
-The MDN pages give a fuller desciption of the Viewpoint tag and also point to the CSSWG (CSS Working Group) that seems to be the source document.
+The MDN pages give a fuller description of the Viewpoint tag and also point to the CSSWG (CSS Working Group) that seems to be the source document.

-This is a simplistic overview.
+W3C explain: (This is a simplistic overview)

 The viewport is the user's visible area of a web page.

 For a fuller explanation go to the W3C website.

 The responsive nature of a website and pages on that website is key to whether a page is usable on all devices.